 Senior Communications Specialist

-Casey Calamusa helps coordinate GAPPS’ media relations and social media and supports marketing and communications campaigns to increase awareness of prematurity and stillbirth.
+Casey Calamusa coordinates GAPPS’ media relations and social media, as well as marketing and communications campaigns to increase awareness of prematurity and stillbirth.
 Previously he was an international news officer at the humanitarian organization World Vision, where he served as a spokesperson for the organization and worked with the media to elevate awareness of crises around the world.
 He has a journalism degree from Seattle Pacific University.

 GAPPS Repository Laboratory Manager

 In addition to managing the GAPPS Repository laboratory, Donald Chaffin is responsible for quality control of repository biological specimens, from the point of collection to distribution.
 He helped design and implement a rigorous quality control program to assure the biological integrity of the collection.
 Donald holds a bachelor’s in chemistry from Seattle Pacific University.
 He has more than 30 years of experience in the fields of biochemistry, microbiology and molecular biology.

 Gail H. Deutsch, MD

 GAPPS Repository Advisor